Under the Almond Tree

 By Laura McVeigh

-The poignant story of a refugee Afghan family fleeing the Taliban in the 1990s, travelling back and forth on the Trans-Siberian Express across Russia.
+The poignant story of a refugee Afghan family fleeing the Taliban in the 1990s.

 If you lost everything you loved, how would you survive and begin again?
 Under the Almond Tree tells the story of one refugee family fleeing Afghanistan and the catastrophic effects of war and displacement.

 Fifteen year old Samar and her family are refugees, fleeing the conflict in 1990s Kabul, after the Russians and then the Taliban, turn their lives inside out.

 LAURA MCVEIGH grew up in Northern Ireland.
 She read Modern & Medieval Languages at Cambridge University.

 Previously Director of PEN International, the leading worldwide writers' organisation, she has travelled widely campaigning on freedom of expression issues around the world.
 Laura is also a passionate advocate for girls' education having served as Director of The Global Girls Fund.

 She lives in London and the Balearics with her family.
 Under the Almond Tree is her debut novel and she is currently writing her second, The Plantation House.